 If you find a hole or pair of holes on the side of the tube, it is most likely a snake bite puncture caused by the rim pinching the tube against a rock you rolled over.
 Run a higher pressure to prevent this kind of puncture.

+Hopefully you’re carrying a patch kit – Park and Rema both make good kits.
 Clean and roughen the area around the puncture hole on the tube, make sure it’s completely dry, and then put a layer of tube patch glue on it, slightly larger than the size of the patch.
 Wait for the glue to become cloudy and dry to the touch.
-It is impact adhesive, so it won’t work unless it’s dry.
+It is contact adhesive, so it won’t work unless it’s dry.

 Peel the foil off the patch but leave the clear plastic bit on the other side.
 Now place the patch on the glue (rubber side down, clear plastic side up) and press hard for about 30 seconds.
 Don’t try removing and re-placing the patch once it’s touched the glue – this won’t work.